 I have always been a tummy sleeper and was worried that I wouldn’t be able to sleep on my side.
 I started practicing when I knew it wouldn’t be critical and by the time I had a big belly, I found sleeping on my left side very comfortable.

-The pregnancy hormone Relaxin causes the ligaments and tendons in your pelvis to loosen up.
-Those bones need to be able to separate in preparation for birth!
+The pregnancy hormone Relaxin causes the ligaments and tendons in your pelvis to loosen up so the bones can separate during birth.

-This means as you lay on your side your legs will be further apart.
+Your legs will actually be further apart.
 It is no longer comfortable to sleep without something in between them for support.

 Pregnancy pillows are amazing for providing comfort not only for sleep but also for extra support when laying on the couch.
-I even used mine postpartum when I was lounging with my little man.
+I used my pregnancy pillow all the time even postpartum when I was lounging with my little man.